alihusayni/tll-next/content/resources/new-immigration-proposal-will-benefit-farmworkers-and-dreamers.md

 ---
 metaTitle: "New Immigration Proposal Will Benefit Farmworkers and Dreamers"
-metaDescription: "Latest immigration news and updates from Tuan Le Law."
+metaDescription: "Stay updated on the latest US immigration news, policy changes, and legal updates.
+Get expert advice from immigration lawyer Tuan Le in Orange County, CA."
 h1: "New Immigration Proposal Will Benefit Farmworkers and Dreamers"
 summary: "Latest immigration news and updates from Tuan Le Law."
 author: "Tuan Le"